 Over the last two decades, organizations have doubled down on cybersecurity investments and it’s no wonder why: From costly data breaches to paralyzing malicious attacks, businesses are racing to keep pace with the evolving complexity and sophistication of cyber threats.

-The reasons for the rise in cyberattacks—and the focus on protecting against them—is multifold, Guevara says.
+The reasons for the rise in cyberattacks—and the focus on protecting against them—is multifold, Noubir says.
 One factor is the increase in new technologies and new devices.
-By 2020, Gartner predicts that nearly 20 billion Internet of Things (IoT) devices will be online and connected.
+By 2027, Business Insider predicts that more than 41 billion Internet of Things (IoT) devices will be online and connected.
 The IoT industry has become a prime target for cybercriminals and has sent device makers scrambling to protect their smart plugs, wearable fitness devices, and baby monitors from attacks.

 “Cryptocurrencies and the emergence of ransomware have made it easier for someone to commit a crime and get away with it because they can get paid in untraceable ways,” he says.
 “There’s also [the anonymous communication software] Tor, which makes it easier to anonymize threats.”